ABOVE: 1970 Ford Mustang Boss 302.

 BRAND-NEW 2016 FORD MUSTANG!!

-It's not even out yet.
 The 6th-generation of this iconic pony car is a huge leap ahead of the current car.
 It's moved upmarket, with top-notch interior, sophisticated lines, high-tech engines and trannies, and, heaven forbid, even a fully independent rear suspension.
 The total package has turned out so well that, for the first time, the Ford Mustang is now truly a world car, with strong demand in the rest of the world.
 Congrats to Ford.

 From the "WEIRD MUSTANG TRIVIA"-DEPARTMENT: